-- (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and - (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: - (i) the length of the relationship - (ii) the type of relationship - (iii) the frequency of interaction between the persons involved in the relationship that other person in reasonable fear of death, criminal sexual assault, or bodily injury to that other person or to that other person's family or household.
-(VA.
-CODE § 18.2-60.3)
+a. who is or has been in a social relationship of a romantic or intimate nature with the victim; and

+- b. where the existence of such a relationship shall be determined based on a consideration of the following factors: - 1. the length of the relationship - 2. the type of relationship - 3. the frequency of interaction between the persons involved in the relationship